pichillilorenzo/inappwebview.dev/docs/webview/in-app-weview-settings.md

 `List<DataDetectorTypes>? dataDetectorTypes`

-Specifying a dataDetectoryTypes value adds interactivity to web content that matches the value.
+Specifying a dataDetectorTypes value adds interactivity to web content that matches the value.
 For example, Safari adds a link to “apple.com” in the text “Visit apple.com” if the dataDetectorTypes property is set to `DataDetectorTypes.LINK`.
 The default value is `DataDetectorTypes.NONE`.